 What Is Business Insurance?

+What is business insurance?
 Business insurance refers to various types of coverage meant to protect a business from potential risks, losses, or damages.
 Insuring your business can be as crucial as insuring your home or car.
+By obtaining business insurance, a business owner can safeguard their financial investment and ensure continuous operations even when unforeseen circumstances occur.

 Example: Imagine a boutique shop facing a lawsuit because someone slipped and got injured within their premises.
 The right liability insurance can manage unforeseen expenses without crippling the business.